ipfs/ipfs/README.md

 ## [Project directory](project-directory.md)
 Lost?
 Searching for something?
 Need to submit an issue?
 Want to contribute?
-Take a peak at [project-directory.md](project-directory.md) which maps out all the repositories for the ipfs project on Github.
+Take a peek at [project-directory.md](project-directory.md) which maps out all the repositories for the ipfs project on Github.

 ## IPFS Talks